 Sensō-ji Temple: Tokyo's Oldest Sacred Site and Spiritual Gateway

 Sensō-ji (浅草寺, officially Kinryū-zan Sensō-ji, also known as Asakusa Kannon) is Tokyo's oldest temple and one of Japan's most spiritually significant Buddhist temples.
-Sensō-ji, founded in 628 CE, has approximately 1,400 years of religious devotion, making it one of the world's oldest temples still in operation.
+Founded in 628 CE, it has approximately 1,400 years of religious devotion, making it one of the world's oldest temples still in operation.
 Over 30 million pilgrims and visitors visit the temple each year, making it one of the world's most popular religious attractions.
 Dedicated to Kannon, the bodhisattva of compassion and mercy, this temple complex seamlessly blends religious devotion and bustling tourist activity.

 Sources